oughtinc/patchwork/README.md

 In particular, expanded pointers in your hypertext should not have identifier prefixes.
 For example, you might
-`ask is the list [a [b [c [d]]]] sorted?`.
-Otherwise, the hypertext you construct is semantically identical to the hypertext in a context.
+`ask is the list [[a] [[b] [[c] [[d] []]]]] sorted?`.
+Otherwise, the hypertext you construct is syntactically identical to the hypertext in a context.

 The `unlock` action accepts a pointer exactly as it appears in the context:
 For example, `unlock $w1`.

-> NOTE: This system is _lazy_.
-This means that unlocking a context automatically puts the successor context on hold until the unlocked result is ready.
+> USAGE NOTE: This system is _lazy_.
+This means that unlocking a pointer automatically puts the successor context on hold until at least the unlocked result is ready.
 However, locked pointers can be _passed around_ arbitrarily before being unlocked.
-So if I want to ask three questions in sequence, I can pass the answer of the first to the second, and the answer of the second to the third, without unlocking anything.
+So if I want to ask three questions in sequence, I can pass the answer of the first to the second, and the answer of the second to the third, without unlocking anything, and without being put on hold.
 When I unlock the third answer, my successor will not wake up until that answer is actually available.